Director Roland Emmerich

 Most ’90s moment David Bowie teleports into the middle of a scene and starts bellowing about Judy in a ropey Louisiana accent.
 Cheers, Dave.

 Controversially, we've selected David Lynch's prequel to his groundbreaking TV series over its better-reviewed bookends 'Wild at Heart' and 'Lost Highway', partly because 'Twin Peaks' the series remains a defining work of 90s art, and partly because for some people – this writer included – it's his masterpiece.
 The tale of how doomed homecoming queen Laura Palmer confronts the demon that has invaded her family home and how her resistance to these dark supernatural forces results in her death, this was Lynch's most unfettered and emotional work since 'The Elephant Man', a film of pure, head-spinning sensation.
 Oh, and it has the best soundtrack of all time.
-Tom Huddleston
+TH

 Director Lukas Moodysson

 Cast Alexandra Dahlstrom, Rebecka Liljeberg

 Most ’90s moment Two girls set out to hike from their home town of Amal to the bright lights of Stockholm, and get as far as the end of the street.